gbowne1/ProgrammerNotes/WebDevelopment/css.md

 matches when the user designates an element (with some pointing device), but does not activate it.
 Another example is ":visited", which matches links that have been visited by the user.
 This is required.

-- "::" are used for pseudo-elements, which are used to style specified parts of an element.
+- "::" are also used for pseudo-elements, which are used to style specified parts of an element.
 For example, "::first-line" is a pseudo-element that matches the first formatted line of a paragraph.

 - "," is used to separate multiple selectors in a rule, allowing the rule to apply to several elements.
 For example, "h1, h2, h3" will apply the same style to all h1, h2, and h3 elements.